 python setup.py install

 This will place the Biofilter and LOKI files in your system’s usual place for Python-based software, which is typically alongside Python itself.
 The installation can also be done in a different location by using the “--prefix” or “--exec-prefix” options.
+If you wish to use LD profiles, add the “--ldprofile” option in order to compile and install ldspline (see Appendix 2).

 Compiling Prior Knowledge

 The LOKI prior knowledge database must be generated before Biofilter can be used.
 This is done with the “loki-build.py” script which was installed along with Biofilter.
-There are several options for this utility which are detailed below, but to get started quickly, all that is needed is the “--update” option and a filename in which to store the compiled knowledge:
+There are several options for this utility which are detailed below, but to get started, you just need “--knowledge” and “--update”:

 loki-build.py --knowledge loki-DATE.db --update